 So you’ve decided you’re ready to take the big step to purchase a new home or you want to refinance your existing property.
 Here are 5 mortgage approval roadblocks to avoid along your mortgage journey.

 Whether you are a first-time homebuyer or an experienced buyer/seller, the journey from shopping to closing can be an adventure.
 At times, it’s an exciting and thrilling adventure.
 Other times, there are disappointments and even roadblocks along the way.
-Since we do this every day, our mortgage process will ensure a successful mortgage transaction.
+Since we do this daily, our mortgage process will ensure a successful transaction.
 Here is a quick link to “things not to do before your mortgage closes”.

 1. Changes to Your Employment